XRPLF/xrpl-dev-portal/content/tutorials/use-tokens/trade-in-the-decentralized-exchange.md

 You can use the validated transaction's [metadata](transaction-metadata.html) to determine exactly what it did.
 (Don't use metadata from tentative transaction results, because it may be different from the [final result](finality-of-results.html), especially when using the decentralized exchange.)
 In case of an OfferCreate transaction, likely results include:

 - Some or all of the Offer may have been filled by matching with existing Offers in the ledger.
-- The unmatched remainder, if any, has been placed into the ledger to await new matching Offers.
+- The unmatched remainder, if any, has been placed into the ledger to await new matching Offers. <!-- STYLE_OVERRIDE: remainder -->
 - Other bookkeeping may have occurred, such as removing expired or unfunded Offers that would have matched.

 The following code demonstrates how to check the metadata of the transaction: